 This is not your run of the mill lip balm!
-Oh no-this is like the Rolls Royce of lip balms!
-This DIY coQ10 lip treatment contains coQ10 which helps our skin cells renew themselves more efficiently. coQ10 is an excellent addition to lip balm because the skin on the lips is so much more sensitive and is often times damaged.
+Oh no-this is like the Rolls Royce of DIY lip balms!
+This DIY lip balm contains coQ10 which helps our skin cells renew themselves more efficiently. coQ10 is an excellent addition to lip balm because the skin on the lips is so much more sensitive and is often times damaged.
 I don’t know about you but I could use some efficient lip cells working overtime!

 Last week I posted my Lip Line Eraser Roll On recipe and one of the anti wrinkle ingredients tends to dry out the lips.
-So this week I wanted to share a lip balm I formulated several months ago and have been using in conjunction with the roll on.
+So this week I wanted to share a DIY lip balm I formulated several months ago and have been using in conjunction with the roll on.
 My lips are well nourished and I still can use the roll on and reap the benefits of the lip eraser!

 I’ve added cocoa butter because it is hugely moisturizing.
 Safflower oil is gentle and rejuvenating and Vitamin E is high in antioxidants which help the skin age slower.